 Options that work with your lifestyle and your location

-Mitchell Hamline’s J.D. degree program offers four pathways to that law degree, more than any law school in the country.
-You can take classes full and part time during the week, part time on the weekend, or earn your J.D. through our on-campus/online HYBRID J.D. program.
+Mitchell Hamline’s J.D. degree program offers three tracks to that law degree.
+You can take classes full and part time during the week, or earn your J.D. through our blended online/in-person option.

 Compare your enrollment options